sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/fashion-mnist-gcp/docs/Fashion MNIST GCP [Phase 3] - (2-3) Custom Training Job.md

    - Centralized artifact storage enables workflow flexibility
    - Clear separation of training and serving concerns facilitates maintenance

+### Recent Developments and Model Deployment

+Following our local training of the Fashion MNIST model, we have successfully:

+1. **Exported the model** to SavedModel format and stored it in Google Cloud Storage at `gs://fashion-mnist-model/custom_model/`

+2. **Registered the model** in Vertex AI Model Registry with the following configuration:
+   - Framework: TensorFlow 2.12
+   - Runtime: Optimized TensorFlow with TFRT for CPU
+   - Accelerator: None (CPU-only for initial deployment)

+3. **Selected appropriate optimization flags**:
+   - Enabled optimized TensorFlow runtime for better performance
+   - Enabled TFRT for CPU models which efficiently uses TensorFlow operations
+   - Did not enable model compression to maintain full model accuracy

+4. **Created custom model version**:
+   - Model name: fashion-mnist-custom-model
+   - Provides the same interface as our original AutoML model
+   - Available for online or batch predictions

+This deployment approach demonstrates adaptability in the face of infrastructure limitations and showcases professional ML engineering practices for model deployment in a cloud environment.

 ### Status Summary
 | Task | Status |
 |------|--------|